Mai Murakami: 2020–2021

 In February 2020, it was announced that Murakami would represent Japan at the Tokyo World Cup in April.
 However, the event was cancelled due to the COVID-19 pandemic in Japan.
 She returned to competition in September at the All-Japan Senior Championships, where she won gold in the all-around.
 In addition, she won the vault and floor exercise gold medals.

 After winning the all-around titles at the 2021 All-Japan Championships and the NHK Trophy, Murakami was selected to represent Japan at the 2020 Summer Olympics and was named team captain.
 The team finished fifth in the team final, and Murakami also placed fifth in the all-around final.
 In the floor exercise final, she tied with Angelina Melnikova for the bronze medal.
 She became the first female Japanese gymnast to win an individual medal at the Olympics.
 This was also only the second time that Japan had won an Olympic medal on any women's gymnastics event, since winning bronze in the team competition at the 1964 Olympics, which were also held in Tokyo.

 Murakami announced in advance of the 2021 World Championships in Kitakyushu, Japan, that it would be the final competition of her career.
 There, she won the gold medal on the floor exercise and the bronze medal on the balance beam.

-Coaching
+Coaching career

-After retiring as an athlete, she began coaching gymnastics at Nippon Sport Science University.
+After retiring as an athlete, Murakami began coaching gymnastics at Nippon Sport Science University.
 She was named the head coach of the Japan women's national artistic gymnastics team in 2024.